hugllc/Timeclock/README.md

 ### Directory Structure
 This project is broken up into the following directories:

-- The ComTimeclock/ directory contains the component
+- The com_timeclock/ directory contains the component
+- The mod_timeclockinfo/ directory contains the info module
+- the plg_user_timeclock/ directory contains the user setup plugin

 ### Requirements
-Joomla must be installed for this to work.
+Installation:
+- PHP 5.3+
+- Joomla 3.1+

+Development:
+- phpunit
+- GNU Make

 ### Setup